Where did it come from? Why is it so hard to shake?

 The best I can do is take-n-bake pizza

-I spend two hours getting my hair done once a month
+I spend two hours getting my hair done every eight weeks

 I take a nap instead of picking through my basement for Goodwill donations